Features

 1. Electric Radiant Heating System

 Electric radiant heated floors are fitted with electric coils that generate heat when electricity passes through them.
-The coils produce heat when power is switched on since they are made of metals with a high electrical resistance.
+The coils produce heat when power is switched on since they are made of metals with high electrical resistance.

 Ordinarily, the coils are usually covered in sheets of polymer – which, being good conductors of heat, pass on heat to the floor.